epi-sam/vmTools/README.md

 ## What is it?

-- Version Management Tools For Data Science Projects
+- Version Management Tools For Data Science Projects using R6 classes.
    - Lightweight data versioning with the file system
       - No database required
    - User-control of important versions with notes